 Activities on Holbox

 Squint and you can make out the gamine birds in the wild at Punta Mosquito.

-Swimming with gentle giants is undoubtedly the number-one attraction on Holbox as the island is a favorite destination for whale sharks, that world's biggest fish (up to 30,000 pounds) whose mouth alone stretches open about four feet wide (all the better to eat
+Swimming with gentle giants is undoubtedly the number-one attraction on Holbox, as the island is a favorite destination for whale sharks, the world's biggest fish (up to 30,000 pounds) whose mouth alone stretches open about four feet wide (all the better to eat

 you plankton with!).
 Whale shark season is technically mid-May to mid-September, and there are various outfitters to take you—excursions to nearby Isla Pajaros are also popular.
 But should you arrive while a massive tropical storm is brewing (as we did), you may find yourself beached.